HunterKane/IBM-Capstone-Machine-Learning-Project/README.md

 # Final Assignment

+Objective: Build a classifier to predict whether a loan case will be paid off.

+You load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
+You are expected to use the following algorithms to build your models:

+- k-Nearest Neighbour

+- Decision Tree

+- Support Vector Machine

+- Logistic Regression

+__The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:__

+- Jaccard index

+- F1-score

+- LogLoass

 ## Review Criteria

 This final project will be graded by your peers who are completing this course during the same session.
 This project is worth **25** marks of your total grade, broken down as follows: